Best podcast apps for iPhone and iPad: Podcasts, Instacast, Downcast, and more!

 The best podcast apps for finding and subscribing to new shows, keeping your shows in sync, and enjoying them on your iPhone, iPod touch, or iPad no matter where you are.

+Look for the best iPhone apps or best iPad apps to keep up with your favorite podcasts?
 Depending on who you ask, podcasts are either fringe media for geeks, the future of radio and television, or something in between.
 Apple embraced them years ago, providing an entire section in iTunes dedicated to making podcasts easy to find and easy to follow.
 They also created the iPod, and then the iPhone, and the iPad, making it just as easy to listen and watch podcasts anywhere and everywhere you go.
-But what's the best way to do it?
-Whether you're trying to get our podcasts - iMore show, Debug, Iterate, Ad hoc, Vector, or ZEN & TECH - or any of the other great internet shows, here are our favorite podcast apps to do it with!
+Whether you're trying to get our podcasts - iMore show, Debug, Iterate, Review, The TV Show, Vector, or ZEN & TECH - or any of the other great internet shows, the most important question is what podcast app should you use?

 Podcasts is Apple's own podcast app.
 It doesn't come pre-loaded on iOS, so you have to download it separately, but it is functional and it is free.
 Podcasts lets you browse the iTunes podcasts catalog, subscribe to shows, and listen to or watch them.
 You can also create custom stations, and on-the-go playlists so you've always got something ready when and where you want it.
 It's quick and easy to use, however it doesn't scale well if you have tons of shows and episodes to manage.